weiqikimbupt/hello-world/FROMMAC.md

-hello, this is my first time push from my mac
+hello, this is my first time pushing from my mac